thinkjs/www.thinkjs.org/view/zh-cn/doc/2.2/thinkjs_command.md

   Options:

     -h, --help         output usage information
-    -V, --version      output the version number
+    -v, --version      output the version number
+    -V                 output the version number
-    -e, --es6          use es6 for project, used in `new` command -t, --ts           use TypeScript for project, used in `new` command -T, --test         add test dirs when create project, used in `new` command -r, --rest         create rest controller, used in `controller` command -M, --mongo        create mongo model, used in `model` command -R, --relation     create relation model, used in `model` command -m, --mode <mode>  project mode type(mini, normal, module), default is module, used in `new` command
+    -e, --es           use es for project, used in `new` command --es6              use es for project, used in `new` command -t, --ts           use TypeScript for project, used in `new` command -T, --test         add test dirs when create project, used in `new` command -r, --rest         create rest controller, used in `controller` command -M, --mongo        create mongo model, used in `model` command -R, --relation     create relation model, used in `model` command -m, --mode <mode>  project mode type(normal, module), default is module, used in `new` command
 ```

 ### 创建项目